ksteele1/disruptive-expertise/essays/telephone/index.md

 header-position: center
 ---

-# This is my header -KS
+# This is my header

 On January 15, 2001, a website went live that contained almost nothing—a handful of stub articles, a blank editing interface, and a deceptively simple premise: anyone could write it.
 No credentials required.
 No editorial gatekeeping.
 No payment.
 Just a web browser and an opinion.